cycleready/cycleready-web/README.md

 Lorem Ipsum from [VeloIpsum](http://rouleurderby.com/vi)

 ##Helping Out
+This is a project of the Code for America [San Francisco Brigade](https://github.com/sfbrigade).
+Go ahead and make a fork and hack away!

 We're trying to use the [git flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) conventions.
-We're a project of the Code for America [San Francisco Brigade](https://github.com/sfbrigade).
-Go ahead and make a fork and hack away!
+Branch your feature from `develop`, as the `master` branch is always deployable.

+###Needed Areas of Expertise
+* maps
+* bootstrap (especially mobile-oriented)
+* content writers
+* artists
+* bikers around SF